Sherry5Wu/ft_trancedence/services/auth-service/docs/New things.md

 - `google-auth.js`: defines routes for Google OAuth login.<br>
 - `jwt.js`: defines routes related to JWT-based login/authentication.<br>
 Each file registers different endpoints that users or other services can call.
 For example, `POST /login`, `GET /verify`, etc.<br>

+# 2FA

+## What is 2FA?
+Two-Factor Authentication (2FA) is a security process that requires two different types of verification to prove your identity when logging in to an account.<br>

+## How it works?
+Instead of just entering a password (which is one factor, something you know), 2FA adds a second factor, such as:<br>
+1. Something you have – like a phone app (e.g., Google Authenticator, Authy) that generates a 6-digit code.<br>
+2. Something you are – like a fingerprint or face recognition (used in more advanced systems).<br>

+So when you log in:<br>
+- Step 1: You enter your password.<br>
+- Step 2: You're asked to enter a verification code from your app or device.<br>

+## Why it’s important:
+Even if someone steals your password, they can’t log in unless they also have access to your second factor (like your phone).<br>